pindio58/employee_app/README.md

 * Add a new job
 * Change the ID, name, or manager of an existing department
 * Add a new department

+#### Note:

+* This is not exactly the copy paste. it has been made generic as much as possible.
+* Some of the functions are not supported in oracle 10g, so they have been replicated using other functions.
+For e.g. UNPIVOT